vsdip/vsdsquadron/README.md

 | J10  | User LED Input  |
 | Caravel brakout | Direct connection to Caravel IC  |

-- User can connect the user GPIO Led pin to any caravel pin to see the output

 ### LED

 | LED  | Function |